Zapata Peninsula

 The MV Georgiana, a 100-foot luxury air-conditioned yacht, has four single-occupancy and two double-occupancy cabins, each with a private bathroom.
 The liveaboard accommodates up to eight guests.

-vegetables, and a variety of fruits.
-Fresh sashimi and Italian-style pizzas are nightly appetizers, plus frozen Daiquiris, Cuba Libre, and Mojitos.
+Cuisine is simple but gourmet.
+Fresh fish is served for most meals, accompanied by pork and chicken dishes, salads made with fresh vegetables, and a variety of fruits.
+Fresh sashimi and Italian-style pizzas are available nightly as appetizers, along with frozen Daiquiris, Cuba Libres, and Mojitos.

 1) You’ll arrive in Havana on a Saturday before 2:00 p.m., and a representative will drive you to the liveaboard in Zapata, a three-hour drive.